Angele-JY/One-Stock/User_Case_Description.md

 # User_Case_Description
 Target Customer: Individual Seller

-Problem Statement: Individual Seller need an Inventory System that is user-friendly and convenient for the seller to manage their stock
+**Problem Statement:** Individual Seller need an Inventory System that is user-friendly and convenient for the seller to manage their stock

-Register for E-Commerce seller  ask if they have an account in One-Stock, if yes then login with that account then extract the user details and ask the user to fill in the extra information
+**Register for E-Commerce seller** --> ask if they have an account in One-Stock, if yes then login with that account then extract the user details and ask the user to fill in the extra information

-SellerInfo
+**SellerInfo**
--First Name
+- First Name
--Last Name
+- Last Name
--NRIC/FIN (Pk)
+- NRIC/FIN (Pk)
--Email
+- Email
--Contact Number
+- Contact Number
--Address
+- Address
--DateOfBirth
+- DateOfBirth
--Gender
+- Gender
--Nationality
+- Nationality

-Target Customer
+**Target Customer**
--Individual Seller (SellerInfo)
+- Individual Seller (SellerInfo)

 Use Case ID | 1
 :---------- | :-